-It is reflected in the failure of governmental institutions to utilize the best available scientific evidence that bears on societal safety, security, and prosperity.
-It is also reflected in the inability of citizens and their political representatives to even agree on what that evidence is or what it signifies for the policy tradeoffs acting on it necessarily entails.
+This is reflected in the failure of governmental institutions to utilize the best available scientific evidence when developing policies related to societal safety, security, and prosperity.
+It further manifests in the inability of citizens and their political representatives to even agree on what that evidence is or what it signifies for the associated policy tradeoffs.

-This course is designed for graduate students (natural and social scientists) who are concerned about how best to effective transmit their scientific knowledge and research outputs to their target audience, however defined - policy-makers, journalists, the public.
+This course is designed for graduate students (natural and social scientists) who are concerned about how best to effectively transmit their scientific knowledge and research outputs to their target audience, however defined - policy-makers, their peers, journalists, and/or the public.